circleci/circleci-docs/jekyll/_docs/test-with-sphinx.md

 If your tests require a running Sphinx server you will need to configure and start Sphinx before they run in CircleCI.

-Sphinx {{ site.data.versions.sphinx }} is installed on your build system.
+Sphinx {{ site.data.precise.versions.sphinx }} is installed on your build system.
 It will need to be configured with your `sphinx.conf`, and started via [circle.yml]({{ site.baseurl }}/configuration/).
 Here's an example of how to do so: